 This is part of a three-part series on "Governance in a Time Between Worlds".
 Read Part I, here, Part II, here.

-Part III: Redrawing the Divisions of Governance
+Governance in a Time Between Worlds, Part III: Redrawing the Divisions of Governance

 Today we stand in a “time between worlds.”
 We had once thought that the path toward liberation was to be blazed in liberation from governance.
 And yet the values which we have called ‘liberal’ no longer move our soul.
 No doubt, we have inherited an infrastructure in which each man is judged equal to another — each subordinate before the law.
 Yet, the economy of governance-as-law is an economy of violence.
 Legislation, patrol, surveillance, and punishment.
 This is an economy of the domestication of the human-animal.
 Today, standing here in this moment of our journey we have been made painfully aware of the deficiency.
 The state is a function devoid of inspiration; hope; communion.
 The state cannot produce a people who are able to move beyond the law, into freedom.
 The state is not invested toward the ideal of a nation.